Right to Information explained

 Our policies and procedures

-Commencing 1 July 2009, USQ is required to publish documents (non-personal affairs information) released under the Right to Information process, to the USQ disclosure log.
+Commencing 1 July 2009, USQ publishes released documents (non-personal information) to the USQ disclosure log.
+A disclosure log makes information available (released documents) following a decisin about an application for access under the RTI Act.
 'Personal affairs' information, including an individual's name (the applicant) will not be disclosed.